nolanlum/beats-by-sui/README.md

 ## How to Use

-theoretically, insert the wasm, then call a function.
+theoretically, insert the wasm, then call a function. the only supported sample format is 32-bit floating point.
-32-bit floating point only.
-probably only supports 48kHz.

 ## How to Build